 Billanook College offers a comprehensive Co-curricular program for all students, helping to ensure the development of confident, well-rounded individuals.

-The EXIT program is the name given to the weeks set aside in the curriculum for Year 10 and 11 students to exit the College and participate in a large variety of local, national and international experiences.
+The EXIT program is the name given to the weeks set aside in the curriculum for students to exit the College and participate in a large variety of local, national and international experiences.
+An EXIT placement may take the form of an outdoor adventure, community service placement, International Round Square Conference or work experience placement.

 One of the many valuable aspects for participants is building a student profile which reflects practical involvement in the various components of the EXIT program.
 These experiences are documented and evaluated and the information included in a personal Student Credential Portfolio which is presented to each Year 12 student on leaving Billanook College.